thomhurst/EnumerableAsyncProcessor/README.md

 **How it works**
 Processes your Asynchronous Tasks in Parallel, but honouring the limit that you set.
 As one finishes, another will start.
 But if you set a limit of 100, only 100 should ever run at any one time

+This is a hybrid between Parallel Processor and Batch Processor (see below) - Trying to address the caveats of both.
+Increasing the speed of batching, but not overwhelming the system by using full parallelisation.

 **Usage**
 ```csharp
 // SelectAsync for if you want to return something